qiangliu-sd/Java-calls-C-dll/README.md

 # Call Windows C-dll (foreign) functions in Java: A complete template
-Figuring out all the details of Java calling (foreign) C functions [(1)](#notes) defined in Windows dll could be daunting.
+Figuring out all the details of Java calling (foreign) C functions (see [1](#notes)) defined in Windows dll could be daunting.
 This package uses simple examples to demonstrate the necessary know-how.

 ### Build Windows Dll
 To create a DLL project in Visual Studio 2022: